**Alt text:** A red brick house features two wooden garage doors with a diagonal cross design, set beneath matching brick arches.

 • International workshops using free tools like Canva and Sketchfab

-“ platforms are the new refugee camps for art.
-They’re just less dusty and more bursting.” —Lina Samman, curator at Arab Arts Forum
+“Video platforms are the new refugee camps for art.
+They’re just less dusty and more bursting.” — noted our productivity expert

 Politics, Propaganda & Irony: When Art Becomes a Headline

-Cynics suggest painting amidst war zones borders on inappropriate theater.
+Cynics suggest painting among war zones borders on inappropriate theater.
 Skeptics ask: Does art in Gaza restore dignity—or distract from root issues?
 Qreiqea, ever aware of this tension, used his platforms not to beautify suffering but humanize its costs.
 Yet many international NGOs reframe murals as decor rather than dissent.

-lookThat's a sweet offer yes I'd love one, many humanitarian efforts use visuals as funding bait.
+Lookthat's a sweet offer yes i'd love one, many humanitarian efforts use visuals as funding bait.
 When art becomes part of comms strategy rather than community curing or mending, aestheticization edges toward exploitation.
 That is the double-edged palette.

-subsequent time ahead Visions: Art on the Faultline
+Visions: Art on the Faultline

 Emerging Trends